Member Spotlight: Sally Cunningham

 Published on:

-November 19, 2025
+November 25, 2025

-What was your very first job on set and what did you learn from it?
+What was your very first job on set and what did youlearn from it?

 My first job after film school was a weird comedy show from America that came here to film some farm skits.
 I remember driving them out to Pencarrow Lighthouse in Wellington and watching the main character try to climb electric fences and herd sheep without a dog.
 I never saw it screen anywhere.
-To this day, I have no idea if it actually made it into a show of any kind.
+To this day I have no idea if it actually made it to a show of any kind.

 What’s one lesson the screen industry has taught you?